cissyyang1014/DataScience_and_MachineLearning/SupervisedLearning/Logistic Regression/README.md

 # Logistic Regression

-This sub-repository mainly focuses on using Logistic Regreesion to solve classification problems.
+This sub-repository mainly focuses on using Logistic Regreesion algorithm to solve classification problems.

 Contents of **Logistic Regression**